Presenter Information: Virtual Events/Webinars

 The ATLAS In-Person Event Presenter Form is required for all presenters, co-presenters, and facilitators at an in-person event, and it serves as their registration; presenters should not complete the regular participant/attendee registration form.
 There is no registration fee for anyone presenting at an ATLAS event.

 - Online Meetings: Best Practices – This short guide provides a framework for conducting effective online meetings and presentations, including considerations for before, during, and after the meeting; tools for planning and hosting; tech tips for screen sharing; and a Zoom tech troubleshooting tool.

-- Guidance for Planning Longer Online Sessions – A list of recommendations around technology, presentation practices and tools for sessions lasting 75 minutes or longer.
+- Guidance for Planning Longer In-Person & Online Sessions – A list of recommendations around technology, presentation practices and tools for sessions lasting 75 minutes or longer.

 - Screen Sharing & Presenting Guide (for Zoom) – Recommendations and troubleshooting for sharing your screen, projecting presentation slides, and navigating Zoom while presenting.

 - Presenter Handbook – Are you fairly new to presenting at ABE events?
 This short handbook was designed just for you!
 This guide was created by a subgroup of the MN ABE Professional Development (PD) Committee.